MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 You might need to adjust your Powershell execution policy to allow execution of the script:

 ![Changing the Script Execution Policy](../Screenshots/deploy-ps-exec-policy.png)

+> [!NOTE]
+  If you are using AppLocker, Device Guard or Constrained Language Mode, you might need adjust the configured restrictions in order to run the script.

 Script logic: